 This is undoubtedly one of the highlight attractions when it comes to the North-East of China.
 Although not having that much of an international reputation it is however revered by the locals as a widely recognised cultural attraction.
 Jingpo Lake and its surrounding natural attractions are even recognised as an important national and historic interest throughout China, labelled as a Geopark in 2006.

-Jingpo lake and its surrounding scenic area provide some spectacular examples of lakes, waterfall and volcanic landforms that are scattered across this region of the world.
-Not only having a picturesque lakes of mythical proportions, but also holds the title of Asia’s biggest waterfall.
+Jingpo lake and its surrounding scenic area provide some spectacular examples of lakes, waterfalls and volcanic landforms that are scattered across this region of the world.
+It not only has a picturesque lake of mythical proportions but also holds the title of Asia’s biggest waterfall.

 What’s to See?

 Although the attraction’s name hypes up the nearby lake, arguably the best site is found further North.
 This is where you’ll find Diashuilou waterfall, the biggest waterfall in Asia (the widest at least).
 The water-flow cascades far across the rim of the fall, reminiscent to those of Niagra and Victoria Falls.

 The monstrous waterfall is the result of a collapsed lava tunnel from the prevalent volcanic activity that dominated this region of the world at one point in history.
 Depending on the time of season depends on the view you’ll get.
 During the summer months, the water cascades down from the mighty falls into the deep pools below.
 During the months when floods pervade the area cause the waterfall to grow even wider.

 However, the best view is possibly left until the winter months.
 This is when the water flow comes to a stop, and replaced with a spectacular ice sculpture display which lingers over the rim of the waterfall.
 The curious amongst you might question why the deep lake below remains completely unfrozen during even the harshest winters.
 This is due to the volcanic activity that still remains beneath.